Depictions of Muhammad: Contemporary Iran

 Despite the avoidance of the representation of Muhammad in Sunni Islam, images of Muhammad are not uncommon in Iran.
 The Iranian Shi'ism seems more tolerant on this point than Sunnite orthodoxy.
 In Iran, depictions have considerable acceptance to the present day, and may be found in the modern forms of the poster and postcard.

 Since the late 1990s, experts in Islamic iconography discovered images, printed on paper in Iran, portraying Muhammad as a teenager wearing a turban.
 There are several variants, all show the same juvenile face, identified by an inscription such as "Muhammad, the Messenger of God", or a more detailed legend referring to an episode in the life of Muhammad and the supposed origin of the image.
-Some Iranian versions of these posters attributed the original depiction to a Bahira, a Christian monk who met the young Muhammad in Syria.
+Some Iranian versions of these posters attributed the original depiction to Bahira, a Christian monk who met the young Muhammad in Syria.
 By crediting the image to a Christian and predating it to the time before Muhammad became a prophet, the manufacturers of the image exonerate themselves from any wrongdoing.

 The motif was taken from a photograph of a young Tunisian taken by the Germans Rudolf Franz Lehnert and Ernst Heinrich Landrock in 1905 or 1906, which had been printed in high editions on picture post cards till 1921.
 This depiction has been popular in Iran as a form of curiosity.

 In Tehran, a mural depicting the prophet – his face veiled – riding Buraq was installed at a public road intersection in 2008, the only mural of its kind in a Muslim-majority country.